muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 enemies and then raising a huge, oil-guzzling army to attack them.

-How can scholars address the shortcomings of the standard indicators of na- tional power discussed above?
+How can scholars address the shortcomings of the standard indicators of national power discussed above?
 The ideal solution would be to deduct costs...
 The obvious problem with such an approach, however, is that compiling balance sheets for every country is a painstaking process that requires substantial data and time...
 [S]cholars need a proxy for net resources that has data covering many countries going back many decades.
-Does such an in- dicator exist?
+Does such an indicator exist?

 In an oft-cited statistical reference, the historian Paul Bairoch suggested that the 'strength of a nation could be found in a formula